 - The wetlands of the Pantanal are situated in west Brazil, along the Bolivian border.
-There are three gateways to the wetlands: Cuiabá, Corumbá and Campo Grande.
-They are far away from everywhere, but all have airports with domestic flights, and international flights to other countries in South America as well as to, among others, the United States.
+There are three gateways to the wetlands: Cuiabá, Corumbá, and Campo Grande.

-- Best time of the year to visit is July/August, in the dry season when the water level is low and the likelihood of spotting wildlife and catching piranhas high.
+- The best time of the year to visit is July/August, in the dry season when the water level is low and the likelihood of spotting wildlife and catching piranhas high.